 Follow Us On:

 Wasim Sajjad is a Pakistani lawyer as well as a legal educator.
 He was declared as Chairman Senate of Pakistan for the fourth sequential term on 21st March 1997.
-Previously, he had been constantly holding this office since 24th December, 1988 to 20th March, 1997.
-He also functioned as a President of Pakistan from 19th July, 1993 to 13th November, 1993 and again from 2nd December, 1997 to 1st January, 1998.
-Presently, he is a member of PML-Q as well as the Leader of the Opposition in Senate of Pakistan.
+Previously, he had been constantly holding this office from 24th December 1988 to 20th March 1997.
+He also functioned as President of Pakistan from 19th July 1993 to 13th November 1993 and again from 2nd December 1997 to 1st January 1998.
+Presently, he is a member of PML-Q as well as the Leader of the Opposition in the Senate of Pakistan.

 Wasim Sajjad spent his childhood days at Army Burn Hall College which is situated at Abbottabad.
 He completed his O and A Levels from Army Burn Hall College.
 The complete detail of his academic career is given below.

-- He was graduated from the Punjab University Lahore in 1961while obtaining 1st Class with Honours in English.
+- He graduated from the Punjab University Lahore in 1961while obtaining 1st Class with Honors in English.